-We have entered into employment agreements with our executive officers and a separation agreement with Nikolaos Vlahos, our previous Chief Executive Officer that, among other things, provide for certain compensatory and change in control benefits, as well as severance benefits.
+We have entered into employment agreements with our executive officers and a separation agreements with Nikolaos Vlahos, our previous Chief Executive Officer, and Kelly Kennedy, our previous Chief Financial Officer that, among other things, provide for certain compensatory and change in control benefits, as well as severance benefits.
 For a description of these agreements with our named executive officers, see the section titled "Executive Compensation."